Core Docs Common questions, testing guide, and troubleshooting tips.

 Q: What is Eleva?

-Eleva is a minimalist, lightweight (6KB) pure vanilla JavaScript frontend framework.
+Eleva is a minimalist, lightweight (~2.5KB gzipped) pure vanilla JavaScript frontend framework.
 It provides React-like component-based architecture with signal-based reactivity, but without the complexity, dependencies, or mandatory build tools of larger frameworks.

 Q: Is Eleva production-ready?

 Yes!
-Eleva v1.0.0 is the first official stable release.
+Eleva v1.2.0 is the latest stable release.
 The framework is production-ready with a stable API and comprehensive test coverage.
 We continue to welcome feedback and contributions.

 Q: How do I report issues or request features?